Home

 In theory, there is very little you need to do to prepare for breastfeeding.
 Women have been doing it for millions of years and done a perfectly fine job or you and I wouldn’t even be here!

-However, some of us have the personalities (mine included!!!) that we need to prepare and plan in order to have the confidence to try anything new…because if we take on something as important as feeding our babies…we want to do it right!
+However, some of us have the personalities (mine included!!!) that we need to prepare and plan in order to have the confidence to try anything new…because if we take on something as important as feeding our babies…we want to do it right and be confident that we will know what we are doing!

 Here are some things you can do to give yourself the confidence to know that when you finally meet your new little sweetie for the first time, you will be able to breastfeed with ease.